Brain Rot

 Brain rot isn't some scary disease from a horror movie; it's what happens when you spend too much time on mindless activities like scrolling, binge-watching, or endlessly clicking on clickbait.
 That feeling when you watch so much short content that you start dreaming in 15-second clips—that's brain rot creeping in.

 On a normal day, when you are trying to study for an upcoming exam, you have your textbooks open, something to drink, and you are determined to make this study session count.
 Just as you are about to start, you want to check your phone, just to quickly check a few things.
-You open Instagram and watch one reel, but then you swipe up, and then the next, and then the next.
+You open Instagram and watch one reel, then swipe up, and then the next, and then the next.
 Before you know it, an hour has passed.
-You've been watching a dancing dog, some random hacks you'll never try—time flies when you're having fun, right?
 Your textbooks are still lying there, and you can't remember what you were supposed to be reading or studying.
 That's brain rot in action.

 You're trying to get back into your study groove, but it's hard to focus.
 It takes about 20 minutes to regain full focus after a distraction.
 Every time you see something online, you're setting yourself back even further.
-This thing doesn't just affect your study session; it starts to spill over into the rest of your day.
-You decide to take a break from studying and grab some lunch.
-While eating, you absentmindedly scroll through your phone again.
-This time, somewhere else, and by the time you finish your lunch, another hour has passed.
-You were supposed to do something, but now you feel sluggish.
-The next morning, you wake up feeling groggy because you were up late making up for the lost time.
-You drag yourself out of bed, already dreading the day, and the cycle continues.
+This distraction doesn't just affect your study session; it starts to spill over into the rest of your day.
+You decide to take a break, grab lunch, and while eating, you absentmindedly scroll again.
+Before you know it, another hour has passed.
+You feel sluggish, and the next morning you wake up groggy because you were up late making up for lost time.
+The cycle continues.